Babies with ulnar dysplasia (also called ulnar club hand) are born with a short or missing ulnar bone.

 Treatment for ulnar dysplasia depends on how severe the changes are.
 Treatment may include:

-Even with challenges, children with ulnar dysplasia are very good about finding ways to use their hands well.
+With occupational therapy, children with ulnar dysplasia can learn to use their hands well.
 Some tasks can be adapted, like having shoes with Velcro instead of laces.
 Work with the medical team to help your child learn what works best.